 All proceeds from this raffle will be used for the charitable purposes of Keech Hospice Care (registered as a charity 1035089)

 Keech Hospice Care is licensed by the Gambling Commission to operate this raffle.
 This raffle is issued under Part 5 of the Gambling Act 2005.

-In order to promote responsible gambling, it is recommended that no more than 50 tickets are to be purchased per person for the winter raffle 2020.
+In order to promote responsible gambling, it is recommended that no more than 50 tickets are to be purchased per person for the spring raffle 2021.

-The draw for the winter raffle 2020 will take place on Friday 11 December 2020.
+The draw for the spring raffle 2021 will take place on Friday 26 March 2021.
 Winners will be notified by post, email or telephone no later than one week after the draw date.
 A list of winners will also be published on Keech Hospice Care’s website.
 Please keep the ticket number as proof of purchase.

 Requests for additional raffle tickets up to a maximum of 50 tickets per person or requests to be removed from future raffle mailings should be addressed to Keech Hospice Care, Great Bramingham Lane, Luton, LU3 3NT